Connect

 In Ontario, buses, streetcars, and subways all provide residents with quick transport from place to place.
 Regarding bus service, the Greater Toronto area uses GO Transit, which Metrolinx operates.
 Riders can buy single-ride tickets and day passes during the week, and weekend passes are offered.

-What to Do in Ontario vs. What to Do in Alberta
+What to Do in Ontario vs. Alberta

 There's no doubt about it: Ontario and Alberta have tons of amazing things to do.
 A wide array of invigorating outdoor activities awaits year-round, plus the sports scene is fantastic.
 Even the nightlife leaves little to be desired, especially during the height of the tourist season.
 So, check out all the fun attractions and other things to decide between Ontario and Alberta.